cdipaolo/golinear/README.md

 #golinear
-Golang implementation of linear algebra manipulations using float64 representations of vectors and matricies
+Golang implementation of linear algebra manipulations using float64 representations of vectors and matricies.
+To look at usage for available functions, just search for the comments and arguments

 #Installation
 ####Step 1